wuudgh/js-fundamentals/README.md

 ### Functional Tests
 The second set of tests that will run are functional.
 They test the behaviour of the programs you write.

-You can run the tests manually whenever you want
+You can also run the tests manually whenever you want
 ```sh
 npx jasmine # run all the tests
 # or